eldarlabs/cycle-ui/README.md

 ##[Demonstration Site](http://eldarlabs.github.io/cycle-ui-typescript-webpack/)

-An **experimental work in progress** conversion of react-toolbox components to Cycle.js components.
-Currently using the Material Design styles from react-toolbox that are written with PostCSS.
+An **experimental work in progress** conversion of the Material Design react-toolbox components to Cycle.js components.
+The styles from react-toolbox  are written with PostCSS.
 Future work may define an interface for interchangeable styles.

 How to use
 ----------